 The TPs use the concept of variants.
 Their definition, how they are used and their naming conventions are defined in this clause.

 Variants: In cases where for a single field multiple values can be tested, then a table is appended after the TP.
 This table lists all the different values which need to be tested.
-The TP identifier is appended with –X (e.g. TP-X).
-If there are two fields for which multiple values can be tested then X and Y are appended.
-The field itself is written as X_FIELD_NAME (e.g. X_PKT_SIGNATURE).
+The TP identifier is appended with –X (e.g. TP-BSM-ST-BV-01-X).

 Vendor Tests: In cases where requirements cannot be tested through black-box field tests (for example, hardware security or internal clock representation) these tests require hardware vendors to report on and confirm the functionality of the IUT.
 The TP identifier is appended with –V.